AmeerD/AmeerD.github.io/_pages/reading.md

 * The Anarchy: The Relentless Rise of the East India Company, William Dalrymple
 * The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities, Mancur Olson
 * When I'm Gone, Look For Me in the East, Quan Barry
+* Super Pumped: The Battle for Uber, Mike Isaac

 ## The Timeline
 * When We Cease to Understand the World, Benjamin Labatut (February 2022)